cobalt-lang/cobalt-lang/README.md

 - 3. Make the package: `makepkg -si`

 # Todo
-- Add floating point values (goal for v0.8.0)
+- Add floating point values (goal for v0.8.1)
-- Add negative numbers, via unary expressions (goal for v0.8.0)
 - Make VM more space efficient, as binary expression opcode matching takes up a lot of unnecessary space, I have an idea to shorten this by around 200 lines. (goal for v0.9.0)
 - Add more debug information to the VM when running with the --debug flag, such as variable stack. (goal for v0.9.0)
 - Add if statements and loops (goal for v0.10.0)